chelab/m6A-SACseq/README.md

 It would be very simple to finish the whole analysis.
 Just 3 steps:

-1. Specific the path and the label of your data a yaml file:
+1. Specific the path (with label) of both rawdata and references for your project in a yaml file.
+For example,

-for example,

 ```yaml
 samples: